nopnop2002/Arduino-STM32-nRF24L01/README.md

 __Note__
 UNO's 3.3V output can only supply 50mA.
-In addition, the output current capacity of UNO-compatible devices is smaller than that of normal products.
+In addition, the output current capacity of UNO-compatible devices is smaller than that of official products.
 So this module may not work normally when supplied from the on-board 3v3.